ibotdotout/ibotdotout.github.io/_posts/2016-03-04-docker-cron.md

 update_date: 2016-03-04
 ---

-You can start cron following [Run a cron job with Docker](https://www.ekito.fr/people/run-a-cron-job-with-docker/) just put `crontab` in `/etc/cron.d/` and run `cron` for making it working.
+You can start `crontab` following [Run a cron job with Docker](https://www.ekito.fr/people/run-a-cron-job-with-docker/) just put `crontab` in `/etc/cron.d/` and run `cron` for making it working.

 <!-- more -->

-However when you try something that complex than `echo "hello world` sometimes it just not working and you don't know why!!!
+However when you try something that complex than `echo "hello world"` sometimes it just not working and you don't know why!!!
 You had alreay tried to run your script that working on your linux but no idea why not working on your docker.

 [rozkosz](http://stackoverflow.com/a/26958348) said:

-    > Several issues that I faced while trying to get a cron job running in a docker container were:
+     Several issues that I faced while trying to get a cron job running in a docker container were:
-    >
-    > 1. time in the docker container is in UTC not local time;
+     1. time in the docker container is in UTC not local time;
-    > 2. the docker environment is not passed to cron;
+     2. the docker environment is not passed to cron;
-    > 3. as Thomas noted, cron logging leaves a lot to be desired and accessing it through docker requires a docker-based solution.
+     3. as Thomas noted, cron logging leaves a lot to be desired and accessing it through docker requires a docker-based solution.

 I think the problem that most people face is `cron` not run your script with same environment as your docker in terminal.